Turtle Swollen Eyes? Try These Home Remedies!

 • A diverse diet with commercial pellets, green leafy vegetables, calcium supplements, and occasional fruits is vital for turtles.

-• For turtles with swollen eyes, a quarantine tank is recommended to prevent spreading infection to healthy turtles.
+• For turtles with swollen eyes, a quarantine tank is recommended to prevent the spreading of infection to healthy turtles.

 • Regular water changes and a powerful filter are essential to maintain water quality in the turtle’s tank.